DebianLinuxTutorials

 postgres 32170 32164 0 21:58 ?
 00:00:00 postgres: stats collector process

 Step 3.
-Access PostgreSQL command prompt.
+Access the PostgreSQL command prompt.

 After installing the PostgreSQL database server, by default, it creates a user ‘postgres’ with role ‘postgres’.
-It also creates a system account with same name ‘postgres’.
-So to connect to postgres server, login to your system as user postgres and connect database:
+It also creates a system account with the same name ‘postgres’.
+So to connect to postgres server, login to your system as a user postgres and connect database:

 su - postgres